 By setting the intention, you are permitting yourself to be more aware of your thoughts because you can check in and see if you are aligned with your intention.

-Often when we are feeling intense feelings of fear, it is because we have not yet given yourself the space to think different.
+Often when we are feeling intense feelings of fear, it is because we have not yet given yourself the space to think differently.

-Once we are in the habit of recognizing our thoughts, we can start to see very clearly which thoughts are not supporting us.
+Once we are in the habit of recognizing our thoughts, we can start to see very clearly which thoughts are not supporting us, and return our intention.

 Meeting yourself where you are in your body